-Instant games on Telegram, TikTok and Messenger: the no-install layer
+Instant games on Telegram, TikTok and Messenger

 Instant HTML5 games launch in one tap inside Telegram, TikTok and Messenger — no store, no download.
 The channel playbook for publishers, and which titles win there.